Community Service Learning Program

 Respect Life Ministry

 This is a ministry that has as its mission the promotion of the care and respect for life in all its forms, from conception to natural death.
-This mission is accomplished through participation by students in events which raise public awareness and educate the student body on life issues.
+This mission is accomplished through participation by students in events that raise public awareness and educate the student body on life issues.
 Members of Respect Life Ministry plan and conduct events such as Respect Life Week, the Walk For Life, Prayer Chains, diaper drives, and the Grandparents Mass and Breakfast.

 H.E.L.P.
 (Helping the Elderly Live Purposefully)

-This is a ministry which allows the students to interact with senior citizens in the community.
+This is a ministry that allows the students to interact with senior citizens in the community.
 Students visit the nursing home twice a month and minister to non-ambulatory elderly persons.
-The group engages the nursing home residents in conversation; play games with them and provide entertainment through singing, dancing and skits.
+The group engages the nursing home residents in conversation; play games with them and provide entertainment through singing, dancing, and skits.
 Students also prepare holiday crafts and deliver them to the nursing home during the different seasons.
 The HELP ministry allows students to gain a close and respectful relationship with senior members of our society as well as opportunities to encounter God while ministering to others.